Help & frequently asked questions

 When do ants swarm?

-A nuptial flight is the brief window when a colony's winged queens and males (alates) leave the nest to mate on the wing — the only time most ants fly.
+A nuptial flight is the brief window when a colony's winged queens and males (alates) leave the nest to mate on the wing.
+It's the only time most ants fly.
 It lasts hours, not days, and depends on weather triggers, so missing it can mean waiting until next year.
 Dealate forecasts nuptial flights species by species, with the day's best window and a rolling 7-day outlook, to help you be outside at the right moment.

 What is a dealate?

-A dealate is an ant — usually a newly mated queen — that has shed its wings after a nuptial flight, snapping them off to begin founding a colony on the ground.
+A dealate is an ant, usually a newly mated queen, that has shed its wings after a nuptial flight, snapping them off to begin founding a colony on the ground.
 The word, and the app's name, marks the moment a flight ends and a new colony begins.
 Dealate, the ant nuptial-flight forecast app, is named for this transition and helps ant keepers and naturalists find queens during the flights that produce them.

-How accurate is the Dealate forecast?
+Why pressure isn't in the model →How accurate is the Dealate forecast?

 What does Dealate Pro unlock, and what does it cost?